LagrangianPoint/Calculator/README.md

 ## Testing

-To runn the Unit Test suite open this file **jasmine/SpecRunner.html** in your browser.
+To run the Unit Test suite open this file **jasmine/SpecRunner.html** in your browser.